 In a situation where spare parts are your only option, the Wrangler can take parts from all sorts of abandoned domestic cars on the side of the road.
 You can drive coast to coast in the Jeep without scavenging too hard for pieces to complete the journey.

 On top of all that, the Jeep Wrangler is great for off-roading, which will be a must when roads are clogged with cars and debris.

 If your budget is unlimited, you want a vehicle that can go anywhere and do anything.
 The UNICAT is just what you want in this scenario.

-The UNICAT is an expedition vehicle and an absolute beast, making the Hummer 1 look like a toy car.
-It is usually built with a Mercedes Benz chassis, is rarely street legal, and can easily clear $100,000 in price.
+The UNICAT is an expedition vehicle and an absolute beast, making the Hummer 1 look like a toy.
+It is usually built with a Mercedes Benz chassis, is rarely street legal, and can easily clear $100,000.
 It’s so big that you can’t even think about owning one if you live in the suburbs.
-But, when it all hits the fan, there’s almost nothing short of a tank that could bring the UNICAT down.
+But, when SHTF, there’s almost nothing short of a tank that could bring the UNICAT down.
 If you have the means, go for it.